At Eastern Michigan, recruiting remains a challenge, but it's 'gotten better'

 Chris Creighton long has been familiar with challenges, particularly on the recruiting trail.
 He's always been at, for lack of a better word, "secondary" colleges in the shadow of much bigger football programs.

 His first head-coaching job was at Wabash, a Division III program not far from Purdue.
-His second was at Drake, a Football Bowl Championship Subdivision program a half-hour drive from Iowa State.
+His second was at Drake, a Football Championship Subdivision program a half-hour drive from Iowa State.

-And in early December 2013, he became head coach at Eastern Michigan, a Football Bowl Subdivision program by name only — though it hadn't had a winning season since 1995, hadn't been to a bowl since 1987, and had a stadium, Rynearson Stadium, that was inconveniently located 10.9 miles from Michigan Stadium.
+And in early December 2013, he became head coach at Eastern Michigan, a Football Bowl Subdivision, sure — though it hadn't had a winning season since 1995, hadn't been to a bowl since 1987, and had a stadium, Rynearson Stadium, that was inconveniently located 10.9 miles from Michigan Stadium.

 "Recruiting?
 It was impossible in Michigan," Creighton said recently.
 "OK, impossible probably isn't the right word, but it was very, very hard.
 Then, in the Midwest, we were viewed as the bottom of the (Mid-American Conference), around the country we were viewed in MAC.
 Now, we're able to beat the other MAC schools on guys in Michigan and in the Midwest, and even around the country.